 Nevertheless, there are situations with intermittent fasting where carbohydrates can fit well into the diet.

 For example, many athletes do not want to do without carbohydrates, as they continuously empty their glycogen stores.
-Adding carbohydrates to their diet can contribute to muscle recovery (Murray et al. 201872).
+Computations to their diet can contribute to muscle recovery (Murray et al. 201872).

 Thus, you can time carbohydrates very well during intermittent fasting: